chiranjivi9/xmlParser/README.md

 # xmlParser
-Parse the given XML file and extract data from the file using API calls
+Parse the given XML file and extract data related to specific keywords from the file using API calls

 # Clone it